singer-io/tap-pendo/README.md

    - `period` (string, `ABCdef123`): `dayRange` or `hourRange`
    - `lookback_window` (integer): 10 (For event objects.
 Default: 0)
    - `request_timeout` (integer): 300 (For passing timeout to the request.
 Default: 300)
+   - `eu_domain` (boolean, `true` or `false`): EU domain refers to the physical storage location of an organization's data or information.
+Setting this config parameter to true ensures that it uses the EU endpoint to capture the records.

    ```json
    {